 Create a standalone careers presence

 If you have an urgent recruitment drive ahead of you where you need to attract multiple candidates for one particular area of your business, you might want to consider building a targeted careers hub that allows you to tailor the content and messages to be specific to that requirement, rather than rely on your standard careers website.
 You want this site to do everything to encourage a candidate to hit the apply button, so if the content and messaging is relevant and direct it will increase your chances of securing a direct candidate.
 For example if your organisation sits within the retail sector, but your high-volume recruitment requirement is for drivers / couriers, you won’t want candidates to get lost in information about your head office or sales opportunities.
-Instead ensure all imagery and text is focused on the task in hand.
+Instead ensure all imagery and text is focused on the task in hand, emphasizing why ERP consultants for efficiency are crucial for this role.

 Tailor the content